About the SI Leeds Literary Prize

 With the help of our partners, shortlisted writers take part in a programme of craft and career development, the Prize Plus programme.
 Many of our entrants have gone on to land publishing deals, agents, and critical acclaim for their writing.
 Watch Prize Director, Fiona Goh, introduce the Prize and explain the role it plays in the UK’s literary ecology.

-The prizes in 2020 were as follows:
+The prizes in 2024 will be as follows:

-£1,250 for the runner-up and £750 for the third-placed writer, and manuscript assessment through The Literary Consultancy.
+£2,000 for the runner-up and £1,000 for the third-placed writer, and manuscript assessment through The Literary Consultancy.

 2020 award